Career Definition of a Distance Learning Coordinator

 Career and Salary Outlook

 Distance learning coordinators are classified as 'educational administrators, all other' by the U.S. Bureau of Labor Statistics (BLS).
-The BLS indicated that they expected job growth for these professionals to be 4% from 2014 to 2024.
-The BLS reported that the median annual salary for these professionals was $78,210 in 2016.
+The BLS indicated that they expected job growth for these professionals to be 7% to 10% from 2018 to 2028.
+The BLS reported that the median annual salary for these professionals was $85,450 in 2019.

 Distance learning coordinators share a lot of common responsibilities with other educational professionals.
 The list below provides links to information about the work that education administrators, elementary principals and education coordinators do.
 These are all fields that those considering a career as a distance learning coordinator may also be interested in, since they can involve scheduling classes, addressing concerns and supervising staff involved in educational programs.